pradnyakapadne/credit-risk-dashboard/README.md

 ### 🛠️ Development Help:
 - Explained React and TypeScript setup
-- Helped with `useState`, `useEffect`, and props typing
+- Helped me with the calculation in risk-scoring calculations
 - Built filtering and sorting logic
-- Wrote Jest unit tests for components
 - Debugged styling issues

 ### 📈 Visualization:
 - Guided on using Recharts for pie charts and line charts
-- Helped center-align charts and components

 ### ⚙️ Backend:
 - Explained basic Express server setup